joshstar/AniList-API-Docs/README.md

 For any questions, feature requests or issues with our API, or API documentation please use our [GitHub Issue tracker](https://github.com/Josh-Star/AniList-API-Docs/issues), not the AniList forums.

-## Current state of API Docs

-I'm spending all my time currently fixing issues with the main AniList site, thus the docs still haven't been finished.
-Apologizes for this, feel free to ask any questions via the GitHub issues.

 ## API development state
 The AniList API is currently in a "development state", this means we will be making backwards compatible breaking changes to the API, with little to no notice.